vitaly-t/pg-promise/README.md

 will be rejecting with [Error] = `Connection pool of the database object has been destroyed`.

 See the relevant API: [pgp.end], [Database.$pool]

+### update

+Version 10.11.0 of the library started supporting new connection option `allowExitOnIdle`, to let process exit when pool is idle.

 # History

 Although this project formally maintains a [CHANGELOG], for a short list of the top-level changes,